How Would Your Colleagues Describe Your Personality?

 - Highlight one personality trait at a time, sharing an example of a time when you demonstrated this quality.
 Storytelling is an opportunity to display confidence, charisma, and strong interpersonal skills.

-- Focus on the personality traits that are applicable to the job for which you are applying.
+- Focus on the personality traits that apply to the job for which you are applying.
 Of course, be positive, but make sure you are honest and humble also, as these virtues are highly valued in the workforce.
 Moreover, embellishing your assets or flat-out lying could land you in a company culture that is incompatible with your true nature.

 Examples of the Best Answers